-Project Management Stakeholders
+Types of Project Stakeholders

 A stakeholder is someone that is involved in your project or has a vested interest in its success or failure.
-Knowing who your stakeholders are is important and the process begins by developing healthy relationships.
+Knowing who your project stakeholders are is important and the process begins by developing healthy relationships.
 They help decide on issues from the beginning, during planning and at execution of the project.
 Therefore, stakeholders should understand how the project functions, including the project scope, milestones and goals.
 This article will discuss the main types of stakeholders and how each fits into the project.
 Stakeholders include internal and external parties There are five major types of stakeholders:

 - Project manager